You’ve probably heard the hype about cryptocurrency trading, but what is Bitcoin exactly?

 Will we ever use Bitcoin to buy pizza again?
 Not likely.
 Will investors continue to see 184.5% annualized returns?
 That’s doubtful.
 But it wouldn’t be surprising to see portfolio managers and individual investors allocating 5-10% of their portfolios to cryptocurrencies like Bitcoin.

 Ready to add Bitcoin to your portfolio?
 The easiest way to do this is through the Wealthsimple Crypto platform.
 Download the Wealthsimple Trade app today and you can start trading Bitcoin and Ethereum with as little as $1.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Crypto account and fund it with at least $150, and get a $25 cash bonus.
+Sign-up today to take advantage of this exclusive offer!
 If you’re a first-timer, learn How to Start Bitcoin Trading.

 New to investing?
 There’s more to investing than just cryptocurrency.
 Get the basics with How to Start Investing in Canada.